dncoyote/DSA-guides/Notes/Leetcode/1_Arrays&Hashing.md

         }
         int longestStreak = 0;
         for (int n : numSet) {
-            if (!numSet.contains(n - 1)) {
+            // Check if this is the start of a sequence if (!numSet.contains(n - 1)) {
                 int currentStreak = 1;
                 int currentNumber = n;
-                while (numSet.contains(currentNumber + 1)) {
+                // Check the next numbers in the sequence while (numSet.contains(currentNumber + 1)) {
                     currentStreak = currentStreak + 1;
                     currentNumber = currentNumber + 1;